alirezamirrokni/CULTUREMAP-IR/README.md

 ---

 ## What’s in the Repo
-> Directory names below mirror the report; yours may differ slightly.
-Adjust paths as needed.

 - `data/`
   - Normalized, schema-controlled JSON per province (entries with names, optional images, and short evidence-tied descriptions).
 - `retrieval/`